cervaens/timestamp-to-block/README.md

 npm run start
 ```

-You can user swagger UI to use the app in "http://localhost:3000/api-docs/"
+You can use the swagger UI to try the app in "http://localhost:3000/api-docs/"

 The API provides one endpoint in "http://localhost:3000/block-stats" where a timestamp needs to be provided in the epoch format.